 |Glenrio on the border of Texas and New Mexico|

 As much as I wanted to push on, the lure of places such as Two Guns and Glenrio was just too much to resist and I found myself unable to pass these places buy without once again spending time there.
-It amazes just how close these two places are to the interstate, look for a clue in the Glenrio photo, yet the vast majority of travelers pass these ghost towns by.
+It amazes just how close these two places are to the interstate, look for a clue in the Glenrio photo, yet the vast majority of travellers pass these ghost towns by.

-What I have found, with Route 66, is that if you really want to experience it's magic and mysteries then time needs to be taken to explore it.
+What I have found, with Route 66, is that if you really want to experience its magic and mysteries then time needs to be taken to explore it.
 Rushing down I40, though it's now considered to be Route 66, will not offer what the real Mother Road has to offer.

 The intention was to drive directly to LA, stopping only for fuel and some needed rest.

 Pulled into Kingman, Arizona for fuel and a McDonalds coffee only to discover an interesting character.
 Christian Schlatter is a Swiss national who is in the latter part of his round-the-world motorcycle trip.
 He was huddled in a corner of McDonalds trying not to draw too much attention to himself (stood out like a sore thumb in his yellow and very warn motorcycle outfit) while making use of McDonalds’ free wi-fi (just as I do) to get caught up on postings to his blog.
 Having viewed his bike in the parking lot I couldn’t resist invading his privacy.
-Turned out that Christian was only too happy to tell me some of his story as we had coffee together.
+Turned out that Christian was only too happy to tell me some of his stories as we had coffee together.

 |The Map on one of the saddlebags|